Confuciusornis: Plumage pattern

 In early 2010, a group of scientists led by Zhang Fucheng examined fossils with preserved melanosomes (organelles which contain colors).
-By studying such fossils with an electron microscope, they found melanosomes preserved in a fossil Confuciusornis specimen, IVPP V13171.
+By studying such fossils with an electron microscope, they found melanosomes preserved in a fossil specimen of Confuciusornis sanctus, IVPP V13171.
 They reported the presence of melanosomes were of two types: eumelanosomes and pheomelanosomes.
 This indicated that Confuciusornis had hues of grey, red/brown and black, possibly something like the modern zebra finch.
 It was also the first time an early bird fossil has been shown to contain preserved pheomelanosomes.
 However, a second research team failed to find these reported traces of pheomelanosomes.
 Their 2011 study also found a link between the presence of certain metals, like copper, and preserved melanin.
 Using a combination of fossil impressions of melanosomes and the presence of metals in the feathers, the second team of scientists reconstructed Confuciusornis with darkly colored body feathers and upper wing feathers, but found no trace of either melanosomes or metals in the majority of the wing feathers.
 They suggested that the wings of Confuciusornis would have been white or, possibly, colored with carotenoid pigments.
 The long tail feathers of male specimens would have also been dark in color along their entire length.

 A 2018 study of the specimen CUGB P1401 indicated the presence of heavy spotting on the wings, throat, and crest of Confuciusornis.